Your Guide to Easement by Prescription

 For a prescriptive easement to be legally recognized, several criteria must be met.
 Here’s a detailed breakdown of the elements, supported by relevant case law that shows how these concepts are applied in real commercial real estate scenarios:

 The use of the land must be obvious, not hidden or secretive.
 In Duke v.
 Western Water Co., the court found that the open use of a water pipeline on another’s land was visible and notorious enough to qualify as a prescriptive easement, because it was not concealed from the property owner.
-This kind of transparency is crucial in commercial cases where easements affect utility lines or access roads.- Case law: Duke v.
-Western Water Co., 9 Cal.
-190 (1858)
+This kind of transparency is crucial in commercial cases where easements affect utility lines or access roads.

 The required time for a prescriptive easement varies by state.
 In Texas, for example, the use must be continuous for at least 10 years.
 In California, it’s typically 5 years.
 Understanding these time frames is crucial for commercial property owners to assess risk.